Đông Nhi: 2008–2011: First singles and success

-In 2008, Nhi independently released her first single, "Khóc" (Cry).
+In 2008, Đông Nhi independently released her first single, "Khóc" (Cry).
 The song became a minor hit, which helped her to gain some recognition and get signed to Tinu Production Company.
 She began to make teen-pop songs, which gave her more recognition.
 She also starred in a few movies and films such as Giải cứu thần chết, Thứ ba học trò, and Công chúa teen và ngũ hổ tướng.

-Nhi announced her hiatus in 2009.
+Đông Nhi announced her hiatus in 2009.
 During her hiatus, it was rumored that she was pregnant, but she said it was only a rumor.
 She came back with her official debut album, The First Step, which won the Favorite Album Award at the HTV Awards.
 The album also reached the top 10 at the Zing Music Awards.
 The same year, her song "Từng Thuộc Về Nhau" became a big hit and received positive reviews.

-In September 2011, Nhi released her EP The Singer, a collaboration with many Vietnamese popular musicians.
+In September 2011, Đông Nhi released her EP The Singer, a collaboration with many Vietnamese popular musicians.
 She won Best Female Singer at the Zing Music Awards, and The Singer was ranked in the Top 10 Album of the Year.

 2012–2013: Getting more public recognition

 In early 2012, she voiced over in The Lorax with TV host Thanh Bach.
-At the end of April, Nhi debuted her music video for "Sau Mỗi Giấc Mơ", in which 80% of scenes were underwater.
-The song and music video topped many Vietnamese music charts; subsequently, Nhi won Favorite Female Singer at the Zing Music Awards.
+At the end of April, Đông Nhi debuted her music video for "Sau Mỗi Giấc Mơ", in which 80% of scenes were underwater.
+The song and music video topped many Vietnamese music charts; subsequently, Đông Nhi won Favorite Female Singer at the Zing Music Awards.
 At the end of 2012, she held a mini concert with the Bo tu hoan hao cast.
 In 2013, her MV for "Tìm Về" was the first in Vietnam that featured 3D scenes and technology.

 In early 2013, she hosted Dancing with the Stars.
 She also stopped working with her manager Dang Phuong and signed with Ong Cao Thang's 6th Sense Entertainment.
 Due to her changed image, she had a breakthrough with EDM.
 Along with this success, she still gained successes for her pop songs, namely "Tim Về" and "Xoa".
 She won several awards and started to build a fanbase; she sponsored many brands.